fieldtrip/website/faq/how_are_electrodes_magnetometers_or_gradiometers_described.md

 Sensor locations are described by the `elec` or `grad` field in the data structure.
 These sensor definitions can contain fewer or more sensors than channels actually present in the data, i.e., you can have bipolar EOG channels that do not have a unique position on the scalp, but you might also have reference gradiometers positions for which you did not read or preprocess the data.

-## The definition of EEG, ECoG and iEEG electrodes
+## The definition of EEG and IEEG (ECoG and sEEG) electrodes

 As of September 23, 2011 we updated the description of how the sensors are defined in FieldTrip.
 The electrode definition contains the following field

-    elec.label   % cell-array of length N with the label of each channel elec.elecpos % Mx3 matrix with the cartesian coordinates of each electrode elec.chanpos % Nx3 matrix with the cartesian coordinates of each channel
+    elec.label   = cell-array of length N with the label of each channel elec.elecpos = Mx3 matrix with the cartesian coordinates of each electrode elec.chanpos = Nx3 matrix with the cartesian coordinates of each channel

 We typically think of a one-to-one correspondence between electrodes and channels, but in principle EEG channels and EEG electrodes are conceptually different since the channel represents the potential difference between an electrode of interest and a reference.
 For EEG you could e.g. consider a bipolar montage, in which each channel represents the voltage difference between an adjacent pair of electrodes.
 In case of an implicit (i.e. not specified) unipolar reference or a common-average reference, we set the channel position identical to the electrode position.
 So in general the number of channels N can be different from the number of EEG electrodes M.